luarocks/luarocks-site/README.md

 busted
 ```

+The `make test_db` command will copy the schema of the `moonrocks` local
+database into the test database, wiping out what whatever was there.
+You'll
-You only need to run `make test_db` if the schema of the database has changed
+only need to run this command once and the beginning any any time the schema
-(or has just been created).
+has changed.

 ### Setting up Google Cloud Storage